Student Employment for Law Students

 Federal Work-Study (FWS)

-In addition to posting information about FWS positions available for law students, Career Services can also assist you in locating law clerkships in Portland and in other metropolitan areas.
-Career Services is also your best source of information about pro-bono experience, PILP stipends for summer work, and externships.
+In addition to posting information about FWS positions available to law students, Law Career Services can assist you in locating law clerkships in Portland and other metropolitan areas.
+Law Career Services is also your best source of information about pro bono experience, PILP stipends for summer work, and externships.